terraware/llm-autotranslate/README.md

 Produces a Java properties file for use as a PropertyResourceBundle.
 The keys are the string keys and the values are the text, with special characters properly quoted.
 If a string has a description, it is included in the source language's file as a comment on the line before the key/value pair.
+For target-language files, the hash is included as a comment on the line before the key/value pair.

-Example:
+Example (source language):

 ```
 ABC=Some text\: it''s quoted